 New challenges however have arisen, for example in the form of HIV and AIDS; as well as violence, abuse and exploitation in places where children should be safe - homes, schools and communities.

 UNICEF believes these challenges can be overcome when all people agree, recognise and accept the fundamental rights of all children.

 Moms and dads, teachers, nurses and doctors, government leaders and civil society activists, religious and community elders, corporate moguls and media professionals as well as young people and children themselves must unite to speak out in one voice to protect childhood for ALL children.

-The 20th Anniversary of the CRC, to be observed officially on 20 November on a day known as Universal Children's Day, offers an inspirational entry-point to advocate, promote and celebrate children’s rights, translating into dialogues and actions that will build “A World Fit for Children”.
+The 20th Anniversary of the CRC, observed officially on 20 November on a day known as Universal Children's Day, offers each of us an inspirational entry-point to advocate, promote and celebrate children’s rights, translating into dialogues and actions that will build “A World Fit for Children”.

 Unite for children.